sjcobb/lost-woods/README.md

 ## Future Plans
 There are a few places online with [curated lists](http://vrlist.io/) of VR experiences, I want the Lost Woods to serve that purpose but keep the user immersed.
 Another difference is I want to include all types of demos, no matter how half-baked.
 As the number grows, I will sort them by popularity (or some other criteria).

 I also want to explore sharing gameplay elements between sites.
 For example, you find a key in my game that unlocks a door in your game.
-I am exploring this now in the [Fire Temple](https://sjcobb.github.io/fire-temple) and [Lake Hylia](https://sjcobb.github.io/lake-hylia), but it isn't complete yet.
+I am implementing this now in the [Fire Temple](https://sjcobb.github.io/fire-temple) and [Lake Hylia](https://sjcobb.github.io/lake-hylia), but it isn't complete yet.

+## Inventory
+Shared inventory documentation to come.
+For now if you want an annoying fairy in your game, check out [navi.js](https://github.com/sjcobb/lost-woods/blob/master/js/navi.js).

 ## Issues
 Pull requests are welcome.
 All I currently have to test with is a Google Cardboard headset so I could use help supporting the higher end VR systems.

-## Getting Started With WebVR
+## Getting Started with WebVR
 Like most things on the web, there isn't one best way to go about creating a WebVR experience.
 Here are some suggestions for getting started.

 - [WebVR Boilerplate](https://github.com/borismus/webvr-boilerplate) - Starting point for cross-platform web-based VR experiences.